 If you made it all the way through your wedding without being asked about when you’d have kids, congratulations!
 You’ve fared far better than many other couples.
 But whether you’ve got your heart set on a home full of little ones or know they’re not part of your future, the questions can often be unwelcome.
 Before you tell anyone to mind their own business, take a deep breath, then politely change the subject.
 A response as simple as: “We’d rather discuss this between the two of us, but we’ll let you know if there’s any news to share!” is plenty, as is “I understand your excitement, but it’s not something I’m comfortable discussing outside of my marriage.”
 Don’t want kids at all?
 Be firm.
 Instead of saying you’re not sure, make it clear that kids aren’t in the cards.
 Have the conversation with your spouse about what you will say to people so you are both on the same page.

 This can be a major stressor for newlyweds (see “first fight,” above).
-You’ve spent your lives spending holidays with your families, but all of a sudden you have a new family of your own -- and someone else’s family to consider, too.
+You’ve spent your lives spending holidays with your families, but all of a sudden you have a new family of your own—and someone else’s family to consider, too.
 Not sure where to start?
 Ask your parents!
-Find out how they divided the time when they first got married, and see if they have any disaster stories to share.
-(Hint: Trying to go to two or three Thanksgiving dinners is never the answer!)
-Chances are they’ll have some insight into dividing the time, both as newlyweds and as couples who have been married for years and still have in-laws.
-This will also remind them that you’re in a tight spot, and may encourage them to get creative with ways to make sure everyone gets a little bit of your time.
+Find out how they divided the time when they first got married, and see if they have any disaster stories to share (hint: trying to go to two or three Thanksgiving dinners is never the answer!).
+Chances are, they’ll have some insight into dividing the time, both as newlyweds and as couples who have been married for years and still have in-laws.
+This will also remind them that you’re in a tight spot and it may encourage them to get creative with ways to make sure everyone gets a little bit of your time.